Plant-Based Nutrition — M.S.

 By the end of the program, the graduate should be able to:

-- Demonstrate a grasp of the science of nutrients essential to analyzing the role of plant foods in supporting and optimizing human health and longevity.
+1. Apply the science of essential nutrients and other phytochemicals to analyze the role of plant foods in supporting and optimizing human health and longevity.

-- Employ research skills to interpret data on nutrition, and apply it to health promotion and intake requirements across the life cycle.
+2. Employ research skills to interpret data on nutrition as it applies to lifecycle stages and enhanced well-being.

-- Develop evidence-based food guidance for plant-centered eating that optimizes health and prevents disease.
+3. Develop evidence-based food guidance for plant-centered eating for optimizing health and preventing disease.

-- Evaluate the impact of plant-based diets on planetary health, ecology, and the environment.
+4. Evaluate the impact of plant-based diets on planetary health and sustainability.

 Educational effectiveness indicators